Lets-code-with-us/DSA-Cracker/Blind 75 LeetCode/Chahat Rajput/CourseSchedule/readme.md

 Approach:-Just to find that is there any cycle in graph then no topological sort will be created so in that way we solve this problem.Have to check cycle present in graph

 **Keys Points to solve it**
--Topological Sort
+*Topological Sort

--Kahn's Algorithm
+*Kahn's Algorithm

--Cycle Detection
+*Cycle Detection

 **Detailed Approach**